aquasecurity/kube-bench/README.md

 You can configure kube-bench with the `--asff` option to send findings to AWS Security Hub for any benchmark tests that fail or that generate a warning.
 See [this page](kube-bench-aws-security-hub) for more information on how to enable the kube-bench integration with AWS Security Hub.

-* You will need AWS Security Hub to be enabled in your account
-* In the Security Hub console, under Integrations, search for kube-bench

 ### Running on OpenShift

 | OpenShift Hardening Guide | kube-bench config |